Data-Sci-2025/Steam-Reviews-Analysis/data_processing/2-data-analysis.md

        Min.
 1st Qu.
 Median    Mean 3rd Qu.
 Max.
        1.00    5.00   17.00   51.59   50.00 2182.00

-So the average review is 51 words, and the median 17 words.
+So the average review is around 51 words long, and the median 17 words.

 Let’s look a little deeper.